 Forget comparisons like ‘government vs. free market’ or ‘public vs. private’.
 We can all pull out examples from each realm that works and doesn’t work.

-I think a better distinction of human interaction systems can be drawn between ‘bottoms-up vs. top-down’.
-Bottoms-up systems tend to be driven by decisions and interactions very close to the individual.
+I think a better distinction of human interaction systems can be drawn between ‘bottom-up vs. top-down’.
+Bottom-up systems tend to be driven by decisions and interactions very close to the individual.
 Top-down systems are driven by decisions made by a few individuals at the top of the hierarchy.

-I often hear proponents of a central government — a top-down system — cite bottoms-up examples to support their view, demonstrating that they don’t understand the top-down/bottoms-up distinction.
+I often hear proponents of a central government — a top-down system — cite bottom-up examples to support their view, demonstrating that they don’t understand the top-down/bottom-up distinction.

 Fire departments, police departments and roads are prominent examples of this and sound like, “These things are run by government and they work pretty well, let’s expand Federal government.”

 Yes.
 These are usually run by government entities.
 But local government is not equivalent to Federal government.
-Local government is more bottoms-up than top-down.
+Local government is more bottom-up than top-down.